Seminar 03 March 2025 – OptiThyDose: Intelligent Digital Decision Support Tool to Personalise Dosing for Children with Thyroid Diseases

 Profile

-PD Maximilian Ackermann is a professor and pathologist within the Institute of Pathology at RWTH University Clinics and the Institute of Pathology and Molecular Pathology at Helios University Clinics in Germany.
+Prof Maximilian Ackermann is a professor and pathologist within the Institute of Pathology at RWTH University Clinics and the Institute of Pathology and Molecular Pathology at Helios University Clinics in Germany.
 His research focuses on angiogenesis, inflammation and vascular remodelling in disease.
 PD Dr Ackermann received his medical and doctoral degrees from Johannes Gutenberg University of Mainz located in Germany.
 He has received a number of prestigious awards including the Rudolf-Virchow Award from the German Society of Pathology.

 Prof Alexandar Tzankov